ericnewton/many-lives/README.md

 ### C++

 I've not programmed professionally in C++ for years.
-It was a struggle to re-learn all the little idiosyncracies of the language as I cobbled together a reasonable implementation.
+It was a struggle to re-learn all the little idiosyncrasies of the language as I cobbled together a reasonable implementation.

 This version was easily the longest and most difficult to write.
 I had